 The type of people who live in these states haven't changed too much — but there is a vacuum where those politicos once were.
 Now, all they have is the right-wing explications of their struggles from Fox News and their ilk.
 Many of those red-state voters connected with Sanders in the 2016 primary, as we observed then.

 Now, why hasn't the Democratic Party heeded Piketty's warning?
 I think you already know why.
 To quote Upton Sinclair: "It is difficult to get a man to understand something, when his salary depends upon his not understanding it."
 The donor base of the Democratic Party consists of a lot of pretty rich people who prefer the Democratic Party to be left on social issues but right on economic issues.
 The party elite see these wealthy folks as part of the party, and don't want to nominate a candidate who accurately sees them as class enemies.
-I wonder sometimes if there are Democratic Party eggheads working for the DNC who are aware of Piketty's prophecy but are not willing to risk evolving the party, lest they lose their benefactors.
+I wonder sometimes if there are Democratic Party eggheads working for the DNC who are aware of Piketty's prophecy but are not willing to risk evolving the party, for fear of losing their billionaire donors.